Table of Contents:

 - Where portable formats exist of the same publication (Adobe PDF or EPUB), these should be deposited instead.

-- Where the publication only exists in formats for the Web, please contact the Web Harvesting section to make harvesting arrangements.
+- Where the publication only exists in formats for the Web, please contact the Digital Legal Deposit section to discuss harvesting arrangements.

 Options for deposit of digital publications: